troycomi/intermediate-vim/2_long_lines/README.md

  - move, copy, put
  - copy into register
  - `:t`  (see also `:m` for moving lines)

-Also set `let &colorcolumn=80` to get an indication of where you are
+Also set `:let &colorcolumn=80` to get an indication of where you are

 ## Manually
 Move to the 80th character with `80|`, move to the previous space with `F `, then replace the space with a newline `r<CR>`.

 To undo this operation, you can join the current line with the one below using `J`.

 ## Macro